Regina Brett

-Regina Brett (born May 31, 1956) is an American author, inspirational speaker, podcaster and newspaper columnist currently writing for The Cleveland Jewish News.
+Regina Brett (born May 31, 1956) is an American author, inspirational speaker and newspaper columnist currently writing for The Cleveland Jewish News.
 Her columns are syndicated through Jewish News Service.
-Brett launched the podcast Little Detours with Regina Brett in 2020.
+Brett's debut book "God Never Blinks" has been translated into 24 languages, and she has written 9 books for the Polish market, which have sold 900,000 copies.
+Her latest book, "52 Words That Will Change Your Life … One Week at a Time" was released in October, 2025.

 Career highlights

 She was a Pulitzer Prize finalist for commentary in 2008 and 2009.
 Her first book, "God Never Blinks: 50 Lessons for Life's Little Detours" was published in April, 2010 by Grand Central Publishing.
 It is now in 26 countries.
 Her second book, "Be the Miracle: 50 Lessons for Making the Impossible Possible", was published in 2012.
 Her third book, "God is Always Hiring: 50 Life Lessons for Finding Fulfilling Work," was published in 2015.
 All three books have been bestsellers in Poland.

 From 2000 to 2017, she wrote columns for The Plain Dealer, Ohio's largest newspaper.
 Before that, Brett worked as a columnist for the Akron Beacon Journal in Akron, Ohio for seven years.
 Over the course of her career, Brett has written over 2,500 newspaper columns.